 Two Richmond businesses backed Mills' view, saying the enterprise zone was key to their decisions to move there.

-Hero Arts, a maker of rubber stamps used in craft projects, moved a portion of its
+Hero Arts, a maker of rubber stamps used in craft projects, moved a portion of its operations to Richmond from Emeryville in 2008.

 Tax credits for hiring workers and investing in new equipment in Richmond and at its shop in Oakland canceled the company's state tax liability the past two years, said CEO Aaron Leventhal.